frcroth/Droopy/Readme.md

 you can put `droopy` into a folder that's in your system PATH variable, such as `/usr/bin/` and call it directly: `droopy --help`.

+You can access the files with directory listing or with a direct link (e.g. `localhost:8000/myfile.txt`).

 ### Feedback and contribution
 I’d love to hear about your experience using droopy.
 If you have ideas to improve it, please let me know.